 Ānandamaccha.
 A large and probably fantastic marine creature.
 See Timi.

 Āmalaka.
-Indian Gooseberry, Emblica officinalis, Hindi amal (Ja.IV,363; VI,529; Vin.I, 201; 278; II149), also āmanda.
+Indian Gooseberry, Phyllanthus emblica, (Ja IV 363; VI 529; Vin I 201; 278; II149), also āmanda.
 A medium-sized tree with greenish-grey bark, yellow flowers and a pale-green sour fruit with a large hard fluted seed.
 Together with harītaka and vibhītaka this fruit is one of the triphala or ‘three fruits’, long credited in traditional Indian medicine with powerful curative properties.
-It contains high concentrations of gallic acid and is rich in vitamin A, C and iron and either fresh or dried is taken for diarrhea and dyspepsia.
+It contains high concentrations of gallic acid and is rich in vitamin A, C and iron and either fresh or dried is taken for diarrhoea and dyspepsia.
 It is also used in tonics or eaten dried, pickled or made into a tasty marmalade.
 Wood chips from the tree are used to clarify muddy water and wood cutters and honey gatherers working in the forest often take the fruit to suppress their thirst.

 Āli.
 See Maccha.

 Āluka.
-This is used generally to mean a tuber, and may have also been a name for Dioscorea alata (Ap.17).A stout climber commonly cultivated for its large edible tuber.
-See Rukkha.
+Sometimes ālu.
+This is used generally to mean a tuber, and may have also been a name for Dioscorea alata (Ap 17; Ja IV 371; 373; VI 578), the Purple Yam, a stout climber commonly cultivated for its large edible tuber.

 Ikka.
 See Acchaka.